|

 on these people?
 Verse 46 says

-that they knew because they were speaking in tongues and praising God.
-It
+that they knew it because they spoke in tongues and praised God.
+It is

-is pretty clear that when someone is filled with the Holy Spirit,
+pretty clear that when someone is filled with the Holy Spirit something

-will see later, when Peter defends this event to the other apostles that
+will see later, when Peter defends this event to the rest of the apostles

 happened to the Jews in Acts 2.
 This